-The muggier period of the year lasts for 8.3 months, from October 15 to June 23, during which time the comfort level is muggy, oppressive, or miserable at least 48% of the time.
-The muggiest day of the year is March 3, with muggy conditions 99% of the time.
+The muggier period of the year lasts for 8.3 months, from October 14 to June 24, during which time the comfort level is muggy, oppressive, or miserable at least 47% of the time.
+The month with the most muggy days in Adamstown is January, with 30.3 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Adamstown experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Adamstown experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 4.9 months, from May 24 to October 21, with average wind speeds of more than 7.5 miles per hour.
-The windiest day of the year is July 31, with an average hourly wind speed of 8.4 miles per hour.
+The windier part of the year lasts for 4.9 months, from May 25 to October 20, with average wind speeds of more than 13.9 miles per hour.
+The windiest month of the year in Adamstown is July, with an average hourly wind speed of 15.4 miles per hour.

-The calmer time of year lasts for 7.1 months, from October 21 to May 24.
-The calmest day of the year is February 27, with an average hourly wind speed of 6.6 miles per hour.
+The calmer time of year lasts for 7.1 months, from October 20 to May 25.
+The calmest month of the year in Adamstown is March, with an average hourly wind speed of 12.5 miles per hour.

 The predominant average hourly wind direction in Adamstown varies throughout the year.

-The wind is most often from the north for 3.0 days, from June 19 to June 22 and for 3.0 days, from June 24 to June 27, with a peak percentage of 31% on June 20.
-The wind is most often from the east for 2.0 days, from June 22 to June 24 and for 12 months, from June 27 to June 19, with a peak percentage of 30% on June 22.
+The wind is most often from the north for 3.0 days, from June 24 to June 27, with a peak percentage of 31% on June 24.
+The wind is most often from the east for 12 months, from June 27 to June 24, with a peak percentage of 57% on January 1.